Antox/Antox/README.md

 - Partial A/V support

 ###Known Issues
-- Currently crashing on x86_64 devices, due to the tox4j library not currently supporting this arch.
-To find out if your device is running x86_64 Android, look for your device on [GSMArena](http://www.gsmarena.com/) and check your device's chipset.
-The most common x86_64 Android chipset is the Intel Atom.

 ###Translating Antox
 - You can localize the application via pull request or using [Transifex](https://www.transifex.com/antox/antox/).